paulogustavo/filmeflix/README.md

 # Filmeflix

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.
+It's an Angular project that uses the TMDB API to fetch movies' information.

 ## Development server